-The Street carries on in a south-south-easterly direction and is crossed by Walk Lane at the head of the Long Dale valley near Friden (SK 1744 6113).
+The Street carries on in a south-south-easterly direction and is crossed by Walk Lane at the head of the Long Dale valley near Friden (SK 1744 6113) as above.
 It then proceeds through Smerrill Barn, where the modern barn lies over its course, and carries on towards Pike Hall, continuing to be marked by the same long running boundary wall and a plantation of trees just north of Pike Hall farm.
 The descent into Pike Hall is via the farm track through the farm, the older buildings of which are aligned to it on either side.

-Former Smerrill Barn in an old photograph looking south towards Pike Hall and Minninglow

-A length of The Street, now used as a farm track at SK 1960 5875, looking north towards Pike Hall from Mouldridge Lane, the continuation follows the line of trees in the background.
+Former Smerrill Barn in an old photograph looking south towards Pike Hall and Minninglow at SK 1960 5875, looking north towards Pike Hall from Mouldridge Lane, the continuation follows the line of trees in the background.
 The road turns slightly through Pike Hall to negotiate its approach.